innepils/Sanntid_Heis/elevator_project/README.md

 Most of the documentation can be found [here](https://github.com/TTK4145/Network-go).

-In the handed out peers.go we have aded functionality to continuously update the alivePeers to be used in [cost](#cost).
+In the handed out peers.go we have added functionality to continuously update the alivePeers to be used in [cost](#cost).
 To avoid concurrency issues while reading and writing to the map both in peers and [assigner](#assigner), we serialize the maps into JSON using Marshal and Unmarshal.

 ### Requests

+This package takes care of logic regarding local requests, giving the options of checking where the requests are, and what resulting behaviour the elevator should have.
+All functions take in the local elevator by using pass-by-reference.

-This package is based on [this](https://github.com/TTK4145/Project-resources/blob/master/elev_algo/requests.c), but modified to fit the projects event-driven FSM.
+This package is based on [this](https://github.com/TTK4145/Project-resources/blob/master/elev_algo/requests.c) c-module, but translated and modified to fit the projects event-driven FSM.
-The most important changes are:
+The most important changes are that:
-- The elevator is taken is passed-by-reference, to avoid uneccessary opying and making a duplicate ("pair") of the elvator.
+- The elevator is passed-by-reference instead of making a duplicate copy.
-- The function ClearAtCurrentFloor was modified so that if both hall-orders at a floor is active, they are not cleared at the same time, to fulfill the project specifiactions.
 - The function "AnnounceDirectionChange" is added to fulfill the project specifiactions.
-- The function ClearImmidiately was removed as it was no longer needed.
+- The function "ClearAtCurrentFloor" only clears one hall-button per time, to fulfill the project specifiactions.
+- Also, "ClearImmidiately" was removed.